CakeML/pure/README.md

 All of the PureCake project is developed within the [HOL4](http://hol-theorem-prover.org/) interactive theorem prover.
 Any results stated in the paper have been mechanically verified within HOL4's logic.
-Therefore, we envisage the bulk of in-depth evaluation of this artifact will be via inspection of the theorems we have proved.
+Therefore, we envisage the bulk of in-depth examination of this artifact will be via inspection of the theorems we have proved.
 To aid this, we have written a [`correspondences.md`](correspondences.md) document which links each part of the paper to the corresponding mechanisation.
 The [project